-- A. Nothing should be hung or thrown from windows. - B. Windows must not be used to enter or exit a residential space, unless necessitated by an emergency.
+- A. Nothing should be hung or thrown from windows. - B. Windows should not be used as an entry or exit to a residential space, unless necessitated by an emergency.

-Section 27- Weapons, Firearms, and Dangerous Materials
+Section 27- Weapons, Firearms, or Dangerous Materials

-- A. Possession, sale, storage, or use of gun ammunition, explosives, weapons, or potentially dangerous and unauthorized recreational equipment (including but not limited to archery equipment, tasers, air-soft guns, or paintball guns) are prohibited - B. Possession, sale, or use of firecrackers, fireworks and other flammable materials or chemicals which are disruptive, explosive, or corrosive are prohibited. - C. Possession sale, or use of bladed items over three inches long are prohibited. - D. Hunting on campus and surrounding parklands or farmlands owned by the University are prohibited.
+- A. Possession, sale, storage, or use of guns, ammunition, explosives, weapons, or potentially dangerous and unauthorized recreational equipment (including but not limited to archery equipment, Tasers, air-soft guns, or paintball guns) are prohibited. - B. Possession, sale, or use of firecrackers, fireworks and other flammable materials or chemicals which are disruptive, explosive, or corrosive are prohibited. - C. Possession sale, or use of bladed items over three inches long are prohibited. - D. Hunting on campus and surrounding parklands or farmlands owned by the University are prohibited.